Leveling Compounds: Concrete Moisture Can Slant the Results

-In this situation, it is doubly important to know the slab’s MC before proceeding.
-If the MC is high, remediation steps should be taken before application of any primer or leveling compound, or you face the risk of a flooring failure.
+In this situation, it is doubly important to know the slab’s moisture condition before proceeding.
+If the moisture level is high, remediation steps should be taken before application of any primer or leveling compound, or you face the risk of a flooring failure.

 Testing the Subfloor’s Moisture Condition

-So how can you accurately determine a slab’s internal MC?
+So how can you accurately determine a slab’s internal moisture condition?

-Several different options are commonly used for concrete moisture testing, but only one method actually measures the MC in the slab, rather than just taking a surface assessment.
+Several different options are commonly used for concrete moisture testing, but only one method actually measures the moisture condition in the slab, rather than just taking a surface assessment.

-RH testing has been specifically and scientifically developed to determine what the final MC of a concrete slab would be if the slab were sealed (with a flooring system or sealant, for example) at that point in time.
+RH testing has been specifically and scientifically developed to determine what the final moisture level of a concrete slab would be if the slab were sealed (with a flooring system or sealant, for example) at that point in time.

 With RH testing, you can also determine the moisture conditions that the leveling compound will be exposed to overtime.